top of page

 Check-in on the weather, etc.

-Follow the above guidelines and always keep the attitude of being kind and courteous to other trail users.
-There should hopefully be no need for confrontation, and everyone gets to enjoy the trails to their full potential.
+Follow the above guidelines and always be kind and courteous to other trail users.
+Hopefully, there should be no need for confrontation, and everyone can enjoy the trails to their full potential.

 Anything we missed that you think should be added?
 Leave us a comment below!